Jackson Wolf: Pittsburgh Pirates

 On August 1, 2023, the Padres traded Wolf, Alfonso Rivas, and Estuar Suero to the Pittsburgh Pirates in exchange for Ji-man Choi and Rich Hill.
-He made 8 starts for the Double–A Altoona Curve, logging an 0–4 record and 4.25 ERA with 30 strikeouts across 36.0 innings pitched.
-Wolf was optioned to Double–A Altoona to begin the 2024 season.
+He made eight starts for the Double–A Altoona Curve, logging an 0–4 record and 4.25 ERA with 30 strikeouts across 36 innings pitched.
+Wolf was assigned to Double–A Altoona to begin the 2024 season.
 However, he was designated for assignment following multiple roster moves on March 28, 2024.

 San Diego Padres (second stint)

 On April 2, 2024, Wolf was traded back to the San Diego Padres in exchange for Kervin Pichardo.
 In 23 games (18 starts) for the Triple–A El Paso Chihuahuas, he struggled to a 3–9 record and 7.21 ERA with 71 strikeouts across 83 2/3 innings pitched.
 On August 8, Wolf was designated for assignment by the Padres.
 He cleared waivers and was sent outright to El Paso on August 10.